 Therapy for Early Autism in Children

 At Ascend Autism, we advise parents and families on their next course of action.
 We develop a comprehensive plan zeroing in on each child’s unique needs.
 For instance, a child may have behavioral issues and need the help of a specific preschool program, or a child might need occupational therapy for sensory issues or language delays.
-This holistic approach sets up children for success with our autism therapy programs for children.
+This holistic approach sets up children for success with our ABA therapy programs for autism.

 Can Early Intervention Cure Autism?

 No, early intervention can’t cure autism – there is no cure for autism.
 Early intervention helps children develop the skills they need to succeed in school and society.
 For example, work in early intervention programs commonly allows children to develop the following skills: